 Finish Options

-The use of heat treatments and application of various finishes, also known as “plating,” affect the look and performance of nuts and bolts.
-Finishes provide material stability and protects the fasteners from corrosion and rust.
+The use of heat treatments and application of various finishes, also known as “plating,” affects the look and performance of nuts and bolts.
+Finishes provide material stability and protect the fasteners from corrosion and rust.
 Below are some common heat treatment and finish benefits:

 - Zinc coating - Most common, low cost, resists corrosion and rust